-- The DES and Triple-DES (TDES) algorithm are intended to provide encryption and decryption functionality. - The Crypto Library implements DES algorithm with different security configurations.
+- The Crypto Library implements DES algorithm with different security configurations.
 For more details on those different configurations please refer the user guidance documentation of the Crypto Library [12]. - The following modes of operation are supported for DES and Triple-DES: ECB, CBC, CTR, CBC-MAC and CMAC.